lucapette/website/content/writing/my-programming-principles.md

 say things like "more than anything you're writing for the next programmer that reads your code".
 I'm sympathetic with the argument because I see where it comes from but, let's be honest about it, you can't ship code that doesn't compile.
-It doesn't matter how readable and understandable the code you wrote is for humans, it won't work if you got a syntax error.
-You have to write code that the machine can run.
+It doesn't matter how readable and understandable the code you wrote is, it won't work if you got a syntax error.
+You have to write code so that the machine can run it.
 But, on the other hand, you can't discount the fact the code will need to be modified at some point in the future so other people can will read it.
-It's a tough game and this principle has been guiding me since I first realized that writing code is still writing.
+It's a tough game and this principle has been guiding me since I first realized that writing code is "just" writing.

-What's the most fitting writing form for code?
-It's prose.
-You want your code to have chapters, your chapters to have paragraphs, your paragraphs to have sentences.
-The key is that you want _homogeneous levels of abstraction_.
+I think prose fits better with good production quality code.
+I want my code to have chapters, my chapters to have paragraphs, my paragraphs to have sentences.
-Sentences are just a few instructions, paragraphs are little algorithms, chapters are modules, a book is a system.
+I want _homogeneous abstraction at each level_.
+Sentences are a few instructions, paragraphs are little algorithms, chapters are modules, a book is a system.
+The parallel doesn't need to be this exact, the point is that I don't want to jump from shifting bits to call an external service in two consecutive lines.
 That's why I say that good code resembles prose.
-Good code has a boring rhythm, you don't want to jump from shifting bits to call an external service in two consecutive lines.
-You're structuring your code this way for _both_ the machine and the next programmer.
+Good code has a boring rhythm.
+I am structuring your code this way for _both_ the machine and the next programmer.

+The one notable exception to writing prose is performance.
+Often making code faster also makes it messier and uglier because you'll see that the abstraction isn't homogeneous any longer.

-When I bring up this prose vs poetry metaphor, I often get the argument that poetry may fit as well.
-After all there's very structured poetry out there.
-The thing with poetry though is that it's often good when it says a lot with just a few words.
+When I bring up this prose vs poetry metaphor, I often get the argument that poetry fits as well.
+After all there's very structured poetry out there and it's often as cryptic as code can be.
+The thing with poetry though is that it's good when it says a lot with just a few words.
 Poetry can be really terse and that's why I say prose not poetry.
-When in doubt, always _prefer clarity to brevity_.
+When in doubt, always I _prefer clarity to brevity_.
 Since it's all the same for the machine, there's no point in making code terse or clever for the next programmer.

 ### Name things what they do